bullhornfixie/three.js-journey-classic-techniques/15-shadows/readme.md

 - `drop shadow` is where objects create shadows on the other objects
 - THREE has a built in solution but it's far from perfect
 - ShadowMap Algorithm
+- Baking shadows
+- Z fighting when two planes are at same position

 ### Built In Shadow Maps
 - `THREE.BasicShadowMap`